-Current-steering DACs are very flexible and lend themselves to many applications.
-If this type of DAC is connected as the feedback element of an op amp and RFBA is used as the input resistor, as shown in Figure 42, the output voltage is inversely proportional to the digital input fraction, D.
+Current steering DACs are very flexible and lend themselves to many applications.
+If this type of DAC is connected as the feedback element of an operational amplifier and RFBA is used as the input resistor, as shown in Figure 36, the output voltage is inversely proportional to the digital input fraction, D.